 Our daycare search was so extensive my husband built a spreadsheet for information regarding who had a spot for our child, how much they charged, their hours, and if they had preschool activities.
 After visiting or talking to someone, we filled out the “comments” section.
 This became full of comments such as “5 dogs-very noisy and smelly”; “lit candle within reach of children”; “seems nice, mentions Jesus A LOT”.

-Before finding our very close to perfect provider, we had some interesting daycare interviews. . . . → Continue Reading This Day Care Article: Finding Quality Daycare is Possible!
+Before finding our very close to perfect provider, we had some interesting daycare interviews.
+One caregiver . . . → Continue Reading This Day Care Article: Finding Quality Daycare is Possible!